calband/calchart/README-docs.txt

+Since the documentation for the calchart project is build from tex files, if you change them you must rebuild them.

 These steps require having Lion 10.7 and XCode 4.2.1.
 Both should be on the app store.

 Follow the instructions for README-MACOSX.txt